ThunderFly-aerospace/TFRPM01/doc/tindie.md

 The sensor is based on I²C pulse counter IO [PCF8583](https://www.nxp.com/docs/en/data-sheet/PCF8583.pdf).

 The I2C connector is a 4-pin JST-GH connector compliant with [Pixhawk Reference Standards](https://pixhawk.org/standards/).
-The second I2C connector can be used as a thought-pass I2C output and allows to connect another sensor.
+The second I2C connector can be used as a thought-pass I2C output and allows to connection of another sensor on the same bus.

-There can be two sensors on one bus.
-The default sensor address is 0x50.
-It can be changed to 0x51 by the use of soldering iron.
+There can be up to two TFRPM sensors on one bus.
+The default sensor address is 0x50 and it can be changed to 0x51 by the use of soldering iron.
 A sensor with a different address is available on request.

 For connecting the probe, the sensor is equipped with a standard three-pin header connector.
 The connector contains a power and signal pin.
 The order of pins is GND 5V Signal.
 It supports 5V TTL signals.
 The maximum pulse frequency of IO is 20 kHz with a 50% duty cycle.
 Maximal measured frequency and accuracy depend on the driver setting.